BMW i3 (hatchback): Powertrain

-The i3 uses a unique powertrain consisting of a 125kW (168hp) synchronous permanent magnetelectric motor powered by lithium-ion batteries and driving the rear axle.
+The i3 uses a unique powertrain consisting of a 125kW (168hp) synchronous permanent magnet electric motor powered by lithium-ion batteries and driving the rear axle.
 The top speed is limited to 93 mph.
 A range-extender option is available, adding a small rear-mounted 647cc petrol engine from a BMW motorcycle to recharge the high voltage battery when it is low on power.